 Comparisons are pretty fundamental.
 You can't write any significant program without them.
-This is recognizer by having them as operators in the language and by having them defined 38 times for standard library types.
+This is recognized by having them as operators in the language and by having them defined 38 times for standard library types.
 Not having comparisons for structs is a long-standing complaint against C and C++.
-In C++, the problem is worse because we emphasize user-defined types but more manageable because users can often add comparisons themselves.
+In C++, the problem is worse because we emphasize user-defined types, but more manageable because users can often add comparisons themselves.
 I see adding better support for comparisons as completing an aspect of the language (improving consistency and aesthetics) and removing a long-standing annoyance to many novice and experiences programmers.
+Had C++ been defined today for the uses we make of it, we would not have been having this discussion: Comparison operations clearly belong in the code language.
+For example, see the definitions of the fundamental concepts: regular and ordered.
+Dennis Ritchie considered adding ==, but refrained primarily for compiler/implementation issues that are not relevant today.